marzuqk/Airbnb_Project/app/README.md

 # About the App

-Karan worked on the first 3 tabs and followed the format of one of our homeworks, to show some general exploratory data analysis applications
+Karan worked on the first 3 tabs which show some general exploratory data analysis applications

 Marzuq worked on the next 2 tabs to show the relationship between Price of airbnb's and the distance from subways.